Death by psychiatry

 My late wife’s experience of evaluation and treatment by the psychiatric profession is important and very relevant to this latest move by the Government to fund research into the psychiatric aspects of Lyme and Tick-Borne Diseases.
 Barbara, a veterinarian, was denied antibiotic treatment by the medical and psychiatric communities because they would not acknowledge that infections from ticks can impact the mental health of the patient.
 This is still occurring to this day.

 In 2004 Barbara was bitten by a tick.
 Within 12 hours she had developed the classic bulls-eye rash.
 Her symptoms included blackouts, skin lesions, memory loss and depression which gradually increased in severity over the next few years.
 I took Barbara to her GP in February 2008 because of her severe depression.
 I told him I believed the cause of her symptoms was Borreliosis from ticks.
 He replied that this could not be, because Lyme disease does not occur in Australia.

-He referred her her to an infectious diseases specialist at Lismore Base Hospital.
+He referred her to an infectious disease specialist at Lismore Base Hospital.
 However, the experts in infectious diseases there found her case to be too complex to treat.
 They had no idea how to test for, diagnose or treat Borreliosis.

 Their solution was to transfer Barbara to the hospital’s Mental Health department, where she was prescribed anti-depressants.
 This treatment did not result in any positive gains.
 The head of the Mental Health section admitted he knew nothing about infectious diseases impacting mental health.
 He prescribed Electro-Convulsive Therapy (ECT), for which he required approval from the Mental Health Tribunal.